M4RC3L05/.dotfiles/README.md

 ## Final words

-This dotfiles assumes your default login shell if bash which will start fish shell interactivelly.
+This dotfiles assumes your default login shell is bash which will start fish shell interactivelly.